top of page

 • Ignoring Nutrition: Training hard without proper protein and calories limits muscle growth

 Another common issue is lack of consistency.
 Jumping between different workout programs every couple of weeks prevents your body from adapting and progressing.
 Many men also fall into the trap of chasing heavy weights too quickly instead of mastering proper technique and control first.
+For a stronger foundation, it helps to understand the principles behind strength training and muscle building.

 Additionally, not warming up properly increases the risk of injury and reduces performance in your main lifts.
 Finally, inconsistent effort levels—training hard one week and slacking the next—can slow down results.
 Staying disciplined with your plan, recovery, and execution is what separates steady progress from frustration.